breaclark/react-drum-machine/README.md

 ### Notes & Struggles

 * "Controls" is apparently a special word, and if you use it in your file name for a component, react will refuse to recognize it
+* The correct place to import google fonts is somewhat unclear to me.
+I imported it in one component and was able to use it in another without re importing it.

 ### Differences between Angular and React